google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/client/index.markdown

 ---
 layout: shared/narrow-pages-list
 title: "On the Client"
 description: "Push messaging allows developers to engage users by providing timely and customized content outside the context of the web page.
-Push and Notification are different, but complementary, functions: a <b>push</b> is the action of the server supplying message information to a service worker; a <b>notification</b> is the action of the service worker sending the information to a user."
+Push and notification are different, but complementary, functions: a <b>push</b> is the action of the server supplying message information to a service worker; a <b>notification</b> is the action of the service worker sending the information to a user."
 published_on: 2015-10-01
 updated_on: 2015-10-01
 order: 1